ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5 - +-20 (stage dependent, game bug)
 * Item Bubbles / Hint Bubbles content render based on P1's relative location
 * If ChaosPoints are at 0, Dark/Hero orbs only activate P1's ChaosPowers
-* Worm Enemies will only target P1
+* Worm Enemies and AlienShips will only target P1
 * Heavy Dog / Blue Falcon do not damage P2
 * Bosses (with the exception of Sonic & Diablon) only react to P1
 * If P1 is in a Vehicle and P2 attempts to use a CarTypeVehicle, P1 will have control of P2
+* Rare instance has been recorded where P1 uses a rocket but the rocket never takes off (state issue?)

 ## Bonus Roadmap
 * Static weapon swaps for Metal Androids